Raiders missing key pieces on offense for game vs. Bills

 “We don’t feel limited at all,” offensive coordinator Greg Olson said about the injuries at receiver.
 “I think we’ve stated at the start of training camp that we feel very good about the depth in the wide receiver room, and we like what we’ve seen from Zay Jones and Nelson Agholor since they’ve been here.
 So, it hurts any team you’d say to lose a starter.
 Certainly it hurts somewhat but we’ve always, again as we’ve talked about, we got a next man up mentality and we feel very comfortable with those guys in our offense.”

-NOTES: Backup DT Daniel Ross (foot) is also out for the game. … S Johnathan Abram (shoulder thumb) and Kwiatkoski are both listed as questionable. … Backup WR Rico Gafford (hamstring) is also doubtful.
+NOTES: Backup DT Daniel Ross (foot) also was placed on IR. … S Johnathan Abram (shoulder thumb) and Kwiatkoski are both listed as questionable. … Backup WR Rico Gafford (hamstring) is also doubtful. … S Dallein Leavitt was promoted from the practice squad to the active roster. … DE Breeland Speaks was signed to the practice squad.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL